Poly2it/malar/README.md

 # Malar
 Malar is an asynchronous wrapper for the Mälarenergi API.
-It can be used for reading energy pricing in different energy sectors in Sweden.
+It can be used for reading energy pricing data in different energy sectors in Sweden.

 ## Usage
 `./install`